 Food is pretty basic, consisting of pork pies (£3 for half a large one) photo, sausage rolls, pickled eggs, scotch eggs (including vegetarian ones), a cheese selection, salami, and roast pork baps. bob's pork pie was very tasty and had the right amount of jelly, i.e. not noticeably any.
 The sausage roll was good too, with lots of onion giving the sausagemeat a nice sweet taste.

-They accept cash only.
-According to a board seen in September 2010, there's a quiz night on Mondays, and live piano music on Wednesdays from 8pm and Sundays from 6pm.
+According to a board seen in October 2017, there's a quiz night from 8:30pm on Mondays, and live piano music on Tuesdays, Wednesdays, and Sundays.

 bob's verdict: As a real ale drinker, I'd say this pub has joined the ten or so pubs in London which are really worth going to.
 If you drink real cider you should stop what you're doing and go right now.

-Accessibility: A step up to get in.
+Accessibility: A large step to get in.
 At least one extra step to the gents', which are technically outside.
 There is not much room to manoeuvre inside.